Section 1: Purchasing Services Mission and Authority

 – Rationale for lack of competition (if such exists)

 Purchasing Services is charged with the responsibility of determining if the basis for supplier selection is adequate, and if appropriate purchasing methods were utilized leading to the procurement.
-If, in Purchasing Services judgement, the procurement process is flawed, or if pertinent information has not been presented, the procurement request will not be approved.
+If in Purchasing Services judgment, the procurement process is flawed, or if pertinent information has not been presented, the procurement request will not be approved.

 Supplier proposals and resulting contracts are strictly confidential and are not to be revealed to any third party.